Kyoka-run/Student-Catering-Services-Group-Project/README.md

 ```
 The server will start, and the back-end will be accessible at http://localhost:8080.

-For more detailed installation information, see ISTALL.RD in the docs folder
+For more detailed installation information, see ISTALL.md in the docs folder.

 ### Front-end Setup
 The front-end static files are served by the Spring Boot application once it is running.
 You can access the home page by navigating to http://localhost:8080.